Top 10 Coaching Frameworks To Make Your Program Powerful

 Let’s take a look at the main elements of the FUEL coaching model:

-• Understand the current Truth - basically understand underlying factors that may not be obvious but impact and drive certain behavioral patterns.
+• Understand the current Truth - basically understand underlying factors that may not be obvious but the impact and drive certain behavioral patterns.
 Also, challenge certain statements & beliefs.

 The WOOP coaching model